tammybutow/chaosengineeringbootcamp/README.md

 <p> Level: Beginner</p>

 # How to use these materials
 This GitHub repo contains an installation guide for the Chaos Engineering Bootcamp.
-Please follow this prior to the conference as there are several large files to install.
+Please follow this prior to the conference as there are several large files to download and install.

 # Ubuntu Setup
 For this workshop, we will use Vagrant and Virtualbox to run Ubuntu 16.04.
 The vagrant box comes with a ton of chaos engineering tools already included.
 It is important to set this up prior to the workshop.